-The 2nd house in astrology pertains to your money, personal property, income and overall security.
-It governs your personal possessions and belongings that are tangible, like a car and clothing.
+The 2nd house in astrology pertains to your money, personal property, income, and overall security.
+It governs your personal possessions and belongings that are tangible.
+An example of this are items like your car and clothing.
 The 2nd house corresponds to Taurus and is ruled by the planet Venus.
 Planetary aspects and positions that take place in this house will indicate something about the status and health of your personal finances, and material wealth and resources.

 Jupiter and The Great Benefic

 It is here, in the 2nd house, that reveals the financial ups and downs that can be experienced in one’s lifetime.
 It shows where periods of long sustained prosperity or scarcity may be signified by the planets of Jupiter or Saturn’s placement.
 Because of these planets’ long transitory periods and energy of expansion or contraction, their placement effects tend to have a wide generational influence that can impact the economy as a whole.

 On a more personal level, Jupiter, The Great Benefic, in the second house of a birth chart, can signify an individual for whom everything they need tends to come with relatively little effort.
 These individuals may enjoy a lot of perks and privileges that they didn’t necessarily earn or have to work hard to attain.
 If the planet of Jupiter is afflicted in some way, it can indicate a problem with extravagance, addiction, and/or a penchant for taking things for granted or overestimating the true value of things.

 Now, by contrast, when there is Saturn, The Planet of Karma, and The Great Teacher, positioned or transiting the second house, it can signal scarcity or periods where the needs and wants of an individual do not come as easily.
 In this house, Saturn can force a very meticulous and responsible attitude about finances and a true appreciation and understanding of an object’s value.